infomark-org/infomark/README.md

 ./mock_db.sql
 cd ..

-# start a single background worker (feel free to start more instances)
+# start some background worker (feel free to start more instances)
 # as it uses docker, sudo permissions are required to talk to the docker context
 sudo ./infomark worker &
 sudo ./infomark worker &